localstack/localstack-demo/README.md

 ## Running

-Start the application locally in LocalStack:
+To deploy and start the application locally in LocalStack:
 ```
-make start
+make deploy
 ```

 ## Testing

-After starting the app, open this URL in your browser: http://localhost:3000
+After starting the app, open this URL in your browser: http://localhost:4566/archive-bucket/index.html

 * Enable the option "Auto-Refresh" to continuously poll for new results
 * Click the button "Create new request" to send a new request to the backend API